 To the winery

 Turn right and follow the road for about one kilometre to the Tilba Valley Winery.
-If you have time, you could call in - there is often entertainment there on Sundays, but check with the winery on (02) 4473 7308.
+Call in on your way back, as there is a restaurant there where you can enjoy lunch, or a coffee and a cake on the veranda.
+Sample the local produce, and taste a good selection of their local wines.
+There is entertainment on some Sunday afternoons, but check with the winery, and check their opening hours and opening days.
+If you are riding with a group and you plan to have lunch there, it is best to ring to winery beforehand to let them know you are coming - ring 02 4473 7308.
 At the winery, the road divides.
 Take the left fork one kilometre to the highway.
 Although both forks will take you to the highway, the left one won't require cycling along the highway.

 Mystery Bay Road

-Cross the highway, and look for a narrow single track just the other side of the bitumen.
+Cross the highway, and look for a narrow single track just the other side of the bitumen at the dirt road.
+The single track starts at the junction, and runs more or less parallel with the highway.
 This will keep you out of the way of vehicles.
 Follow this to the left for about half a kilometre to the Mystery Bay Road.

 Mystery Bay is about two kilometres further on, all down hill from here.